Ecommerce in Germany

 Ecommerce customers in Germany

-PAYMENT METHODS – Online shoppers in Germany (47 million in 2015) are keen on using invoice, for years this was their preferred online payment method.
-A study in 2020 showed that, among consumers who have a preferred payment method, PayPal was the most popular choice.
+PAYMENT METHODS – Traditionally, online shoppers in Germany are keen on using invoice, for years this was their preferred online payment method.
+But a study from 2020 showed that, among consumers who have a preferred payment method, e-wallets were the most popular choice.
+PayPal is indeed very popular among Germans.
 Other popular methods are invoice, credit card, and direct debit.

 PRODUCT CATEGORIES – Online fashion is the most popular product category in Germany, followed by consumer media and electronics.
 Especially in the categories ‘consumer electronics & computers’ and ‘media’ (books, music, movies, video games) German consumers are keener on shopping online instead of shopping offline.
 According to a study from RetailX, 85 percent of German citizens have shopped online during 2020.
 And 95 percent of the population has been online that year.